-Effective July 1, 2013 2016, the wages for all bargaining unit employees shall be increased by the percent equal to the US CPI-W Size B/C, January of the previous year to January of the current year with a minimum increase of two percent (2%) and a maximum increase of five percent (5%);

-Advancement of an employee to the next higher pay step in the employee's classification shall be effective the first day of the month following completion of twelve (12) months in the current step.

-B) The City shall make all PERS contributions, including a pick-up of the employee's contribution rate.
+- A) Salaries of employees covered by this Agreement shall be in accordance with the amounts set forth in Appendix A attached hereto and by reference made a part of this Agreement.
+Wages will be adjusted as follows: - Effective July 1, 2018, the wages for all bargaining unit employees shall be increased by one percent (1%); - Effective July 1, 2019, the wages for all bargaining unit employees shall be increased by one and one half percent (1.5%); - Advancement of an employee to the next higher pay step in the employee's classification shall be effective the first day of the month following completion of twelve (12) months in the current step. - B) The City shall make all PERS contributions, including a pick-up of the employee's contribution.
 In the event of the passage on any law, or court order that bars the City from making the employee's contribution to Public Employee's Retirement System, the City agrees to immediately increase the employee's base pay by six percent (6%).